sjwsl/Cryptography1/Notes/Cryptography.md

 #### Details about DES

-DES is the archetypal block cipher—an algorithm that takes a fixed-length string of plaintext bits and transforms it through a series of complicated operations into another ciphertext bitstring of the same length.
-In the case of DES, the block size is 64 bits.
+DES is a 16-round Feistel Network.
 The key has 64 bits but only 56 bits are effective.

 Since DES is based on Feistel Network, we can focus on the function $f$ used in F-Network.